rcarcasses/vue-cytoscape/README.md

 # vue-cytoscape

-> A vue wrapper for cytoscape.js
+> Cytoscape, now in vue

 ## Usage
 Add it to your project: